Existence of simultaneous route and departure choice dynamic user equilibrium: Existence of the DUE

 \subsection{Continuity of the effective path delay operator}

 In this section, we will establish continuity of the map $h\mapsto \Psi (\cdot ,\,h)$.
 These results will be essential for the proof of existence theorem for DUE in Section \ref{visec}.
-Notice that unlike the argument in Zhu and Marcotte (2000) which required \textit{a priori} bound for the path flows, the proof provided here works for unbounded path flows and even distributions, thanks to the generalized Vickrey model.
+Notice that unlike the argument in \cite{ZM} which requires {\it a priori} bound for the path flows, the proof provided here works for unbounded path flows and even distributions, thanks to the generalized Vickrey model.

-The next lemma provides the criterion for the continuity of the delay function $D_a(\cdot),\, a\in A$.
+The next lemma provides a sufficient condition for the continuity of the delay function $\lambda_a(\cdot),\, a\in A$.

 \begin{lemma} Consider an arc $a\in A$, with inflow $u_a(\cdot)$.
-Under the generalized Vickrey model expressed in (\ref{pqm4})-(\ref{pqm6}), the arc delay function $D_a(\cdot)$ is continuous if $u_a(\cdot)\in \mathcal{L}^2[t_0,\,t_f]$. \end{lemma} \begin{proof} Assume that $u_a(\cdot)\in\mathcal{L}^2[t_0,\,t_f]$, then $u_a(\cdot)\in\mathcal{L}^1[t_0,\,t_f]$.
+Under the generalized Vickrey model expressed in (\ref{pqm4})-(\ref{pqm6}), the arc delay function $\lambda_a(\cdot)$ is continuous if $u_a(\cdot)\in \mathcal{L}^2[t_0,\,t_f]$. \end{lemma} \begin{proof} Assume that $u_a(\cdot)\in\mathcal{L}^2[t_0,\,t_f]$, then $u_a(\cdot)\in\mathcal{L}^1[t_0,\,t_f]$.
 Therefore the cumulative entering vehicle count

 is absolutely continuous.
 It is straightforward to verify that the following quantity is continuous.